 Athletes compete in up to 22 Sports at the Summer Paralympics (and six at the Winter Paralympics), as listed below.
-Within many of the sports are several disciplines or events, with the number and kinds of events changing from one Paralympic Games to another.
+As part of many of the sports are several disciplines or events, with the number and kinds of events changing from one Paralympic Games to another.

-Rowing was added to the program in 2008.
+Para Rowing was added to the program in 2008.
 Canoe and triathlon made their debut in Rio 2016.
-Badminton and taekwondo are making their Paralympic debuts at the 2021 Games, replacing sailing and 7-a-side football.
+Badminton and taekwondo made their Paralympic debuts at the Tokyo 2021 Games, replacing sailing and 7-a-side football.

 Goalball, sitting volleyball, and wheelchair basketball have men's and women's events, wheelchair rugby is a mixed event, while the football event is only open to male competitors.

-Current list of summer paralympic sports (as for Tokyo 2021)
+The current list of summer Paralympic sports (as for Tokyo 2021)